WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/contractions.md

 As WordPress documentation makes use of a colloquial tone, you can utilize contractions in your content.
 Although, be watchful of some exceptions.

+Examples
+- *I'm - I am*.
+- *they've - they have*.
+- *don't - do not*.

 ## Common contractions

-Use common contractions such as *they're, that's, you're, it's*, in your documentation.
+- Use common contractions such as *they've, that's, you're, it's*, in your documentation.
-Be wary of common mistakes such as confusing *you're* with *your*, and *it's* with *its*.
+- Be wary of common mistakes such as confusing *you're* with *your*, and *it's* with *its*.
+- Use negation contractions such as *don't, can't*.

 ## Additional Resources